-Kaikohe to Okaihau
+Kaikohe to Ōkaihau

-Trail Highlights
+Trail highlights

 • Kaikohe is approximately the middle of the cycle trail

-• The Pioneer Village in Kaikohe
+• The Pioneer Village is in Kaikohe

 • Summit of Kaikohe – views of the sand dunes in Hokianga Harbour to the West and Mt Hikurangi to the South

-• Lake Omapere – Northland’s longest lake and also significant in Maori mythology
+• Lake Omapere – Northland’s longest lake and also significant in Te Ao Māori (Māori world view)

-• The water ford close to Okaihau – you can cycle through it or take the bridge beside it
+• The water ford close to Ōkaihau – you can cycle through it or take the bridge beside it

 • Changing views – native bush, farms and the lake

-Trail Overview
+Trail overview

-• Kaikohe is a farming town in which you will find plenty of eateries and two supermarkets.
+• Kaikohe is a farming town in which you will find plenty of eateries and two supermarkets

-• Take the time to visit the Kaikohe Pioneer Village.
+• Take the time to visit the Kaikohe Pioneer Village

-• The trail between Kaikohe and Okaihau follows a disused railway corridor, leaving east of town the trail climbs gently to the highest point of the trail at 280 metres above the coast.
+• The trail between Kaikohe and Ōkaihau follows a disused railway corridor, leaving east of town the trail climbs gently to the highest point of the trail at 280 metres above the coast

-• Okaihau is a small settlement that services its nearby rural community.
+• Ōkaihau is a small settlement that services its nearby rural community.
 You will find a café, takeaways, small supermarket and public toilets there.

 The Basics

-• Parking, toilets and food at both Kaikohe and Okaihau
+• Parking, toilets and food at both Kaikohe and Ōkaihau

 • Entering the trail – Kaikohe – The entrance is on the main road (SH12/Takehe Rd) close to a rest area 600m past the Mid North Motor Inn

-• Entering the trail – Okaihau – As you turn off SH1 – Nova Street, Two Ponga park, are just past the public toilets
+• Entering the trail – Ōkaihau – As you turn off SH1 – Nova Street, Two Ponga park, are just past the public toilets

 Important – Don’t forget to lock your bike!